The Respiratory System

 2. Resolution: Possible with supportive care/ventilation

-2. Bronchopulmonary Dysplasia (BPD)
+3. Bronchopulmonary Dysplasia (BPD)

-• Clinical: Persistent respiratory distress (3–6 months).
+• Persistent respiratory distress lasting 3–6 months after birth.

 • Fibrous thickening of alveolar walls.